 The Bourse for Breakfast

-After picking up your Independence Hall tickets at the Independence Visitor Center (more on that in a minute!), grab an All-American breakfast at the Grubhouse at The Bourse.
+Start your day of Philadelphia sightseeing with breakfast in a historic location, The Bourse.
 The building dates to the late 1800s and was used as a commodities exchange.
 Recently, however, it has been renovated into a Food Hall featuring some of the best eats in the city – and it’s a great place to kick off your Philadelphia One-Day Itinerary!
 We recommend getting an All-American breakfast at the Grubhouse.